piranha/solovyov.net/src/blog/2023/eventsource-post/index.md

 [3]: https://rob-blackbourn.medium.com/beyond-eventsource-streaming-fetch-with-readablestream-5765c7de21a1

-_Except_ later on I decided to make that "abort" button.
+**Except** later on I decided to make that "abort" button.
 How do you abort a `fetch` request?
 You create an [`AbortController`][], then pass it as `fetch(url, {signal: controller.signal})`, and then call an `.abort()` method.
 Awkward?
 Very much so.
-But at the very least it's working?
+But at the very least is it working?
 Not at all!

 [`AbortController`]: http://developer.mozilla.org/en-US/docs/Web/API/AbortController